 Over the last century, London has established herself as Europe’s financial capital by ensuring and developing economic certainty, legal stability, political stability, and globalization.
-These four major achievements have placed London far above other European Cities in attracting business and investments and established London as Europe’s Financial Capital.
+These four major achievements have placed London far above other European cities to attract business and investments and establish London as Europe’s Financial Capital.
 Which role will London play after Brexit?
 Which European city will replace London as Europe´s financial capital?

 Britain has further failed to reach a Trade Agreement with the EU, provoking a hard Brexit ahead of the deadline for a deal.
 The remaining European Union member states must then find a suitable replacement for London to ensure the stability of the EU as a global financial marketplace.

 Here we take a look at 10 European states that can replace London as Europe’s Financial Capital:

 1. Paris, France.